theSteveMitchell/rails_template/README.md

 7. creates a .ruby-version file and .ruby-gemset (using app_name and current ruby version)
 8. installs my awesome bin/setup script
 9. creates a Brewfile with just postgres

+# To Do:
+support for non-initialized repos (I really don't care)